criptochairo/wiisy-gatsby/content/blog/person-of-the-month/en/jun22.md

 ***1. How would you describe yourself?***

 I am someone who has a hard time with “Nos.”
 I have perhaps an unusual level of self-confidence.
 I get an idea or decide I want to learn how to do something, I am usually confident that I can achieve a basic mastery.
 I have a lot of energy and am curious.
 I also love to work with my hands and to be outside.
-I’ve always gravitated to things that are outside the social norm or an unusual challenge – working construction as a woman, learning new languages, and homeschooling our children, to name a few.
+I’ve always gravitated to things that are outside the social norm or an unusual challenge – working in construction as a woman, learning new languages, and homeschooling our children, to name a few.
 I am someone who can’t sit still and feels like there are never enough hours in the day to accomplish everything I would have liked to have done that day!

 ***2. What do you want from life?***